instana/openapi/spec/descriptions/tagInfrastructureMetrics.md

   To get usable search parameters you can either query the search [catalog endpoint](https://instana.github.io/openapi/#operation/getSearchFields) or use the UI

-1. Search metrics with snapshotIds for advanced use cases, pagination for example.
+1. Search metrics with snapshotIds for advanced use cases, like pagination.
 This also pushes the API call limit for this endpoint from 500 to 1000 calls per Minute

 **metrics:** Id of the exact metric you want to retrieve, eg. "cpu.user", "clientrequests.read.mean"